Deployment topologies for every security posture.

 How it works

 1. Workstations connect -- Team members access Piixie through a lightweight desktop client or the REST API.
-The client discovers the server automatically on the local network or is pointed to it by configuration.

 2. Document submission -- Files are transmitted to the Piixie Server over an encrypted LAN connection.
-No data ever routes through the internet.
+No data routes through the internet.

 3. Server-side processing -- The server runs the LLM, detects PII, and applies the chosen anonymization mode.

 4. Results returned -- Anonymized documents are sent back to the originating workstation.
-The server can be configured to retain or discard originals based on policy.

 Best for